TheTraveller95/Hangman-Game/README.md

 ## Deployment

 The project deployment has been done using GitHub pages.
 The pubblic accessible web link of my project has been deployed by going to
-GitHub --> Ecuador repository --> Settings --> scrolling down until GitHub Pages and changing the first option from None to Master Branch.
+GitHub --> Hangman-Game repository --> Settings --> scrolling down until GitHub Pages and changing the first option from None to Master Branch.

 In order to run the code locally you need to click on the Clone or Download button.
 There you have 2 option, or download the zip directly or run the command "git clone https://github.com/TheTraveller95/Hangman-Game.git" in your machine's terminal after having navigated to the folder